t3nsor98/Are-you-a-bot-/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Feel free to replace "Your Name" and "[your-username]" with your actual name and GitHub username, respectively.
-Let me know if there's anything else you'd like to adjust!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.